Jorge Soler Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets' 4.34 team ERA ranks 18th across all MLB pitching staffs.
+- The Mets have the 19th-ranked team ERA among all MLB pitching staffs (4.35).

-- Mets pitchers combine to rank 15th in baseball in home runs surrendered (187 total, 1.2 per game).
+- Mets pitchers combine to give up 190 total home runs at a clip of 1.2 per game (to rank 13th in the league).

-- The left-hander's most recent time out came on Thursday against the Philadelphia Phillies, when he tossed four innings, surrendering four earned runs while giving up five hits.
+- The left-hander's last time out was on Thursday, Sept.
+21 against the Philadelphia Phillies, when he tossed four innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.